What you should know

-The Residential Tenancy Branch website explains how to apply for dispute resolution, how to tell the other side of the hearing, how to prepare for a hearing, and how to ask for review of a decision.
+The Residential Tenancy Branch website explains how to apply for dispute resolution.
+The site also offers tips on how to prepare for a hearing, and how to ask for review of a decision.

 Applying for dispute resolution

-A landlord or tenant can apply for dispute resolution online or at a Branch office, unless there isn’t one nearby.
+A landlord or tenant can apply online or at a branch office, unless there isn’t one nearby.
 Then, apply at a Service BC office.
-There’s an application fee that depends on the type of application.
+There’s an application fee.
+The amount depends on the type of application.

 If you apply for dispute resolution, you will receive an information package you must serve on (give to) the other side, in person or by registered mail.

 At the hearing